naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the golfer bring two pairs of pants?
-In case he got a hole in one!
+Why did the IT technician get into a fight with his printer?
+It kept jamming up the conversation!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)